 In recent years, usage of OTT-based applications for voice telephony and OTT-based messaging services has gained traction in Malta.
 This is confirmed by findings of the Consumer Perception Surveys carried out by the MCA in the period 2013 to 2017.

-The trend is clear in showing that, for example, the percentage of households that are using OTT-based voice calling services, such as Viber, Skype, WhatsApp or Messenger, increased consistently over the period in question, from 18% in 2013 to 54% in 2017.
-In addition to this, 69% of those household respondents making use of OTT-based services consider calls made over this platform as being substitutable to the traditional voice calling services.
+For example, in the case of end-users with a mobile subscription, the trend is clear in showing that, for example, the percentage of end-users (excluding businesses) that are using OTT-based voice calling services, such as Viber, Skype, WhatsApp or Messenger, increased consistently over the period in question, from 12% in 2013 to 32% in 2017.
+In the case of business users, the percentage of respondents saying that they use voice calling OTT-based services over their mobile stood at 15% in 2017.
+As for usage of OTT-based voice calling services over fixed broadband, the percentage of end-users (excluding businesses) saying they used OTT-based voice calling services stood at 50% in 2017, whilst that for business users stood at 29%.